wijerasa/HCS7806_09_18_2015/RNA-Seq.rst

-will execute fastqc on each file in the /home/yourusername/RNA-Seq/RAW\_Data until there is no more .fastq.gz files left in that directory.
+..
+Note:: will execute fastqc on each file in the /home/yourusername/RNA-Seq/RAW\_Data until there is no more .fastq.gz files left in that directory.

 .. code-block:: bash